IgniteUI/igniteui-angular/src/slider/README.md

 # igx-slider

-The slider component allows users to select a value in certain range or select a range of values based on it configuration it's a slider or range slider.
+The slider component allows users to select a value in certain range or select a range of values.
+Based on its configuration it's a slider or range slider.

 ## Usage

 ### Slider

 ```html
 <igx-slider [minValue]="0" [maxValue]="50" [lowerBound]="20" [value]="30">
 </igx-slider>